 When Irfan was diagnosed with stage 4 kidney cancer, doctors left him with little hope.
-But he perservered and sought out treatment with high dose IL-2.
+But he persevered and sought out treatment with high dose IL-2.
 Eight years later, he’s still free of disease.
-Read his amazing story of about being a long-term stage 4 kidney cancer survivor.
+Read his amazing story about being a long-term stage 4 kidney cancer survivor.

 My name is Irfan and here is my story.

 If you are reading this, chances are either you or a loved one has been affected by dreadful news.
 But, let me assure you that there is hope and I am a living proof of it.

 I was diagnosed with stage 4 renal cell cancer on the eve of Thanksgiving 2008.